General Mountaineering Situations and Avoidable Mistakes

 - Failing to agree upon communications techniques with your climbing partner.
 Be sure that you and rope team members understand how to communicate non-verbally before communication becomes difficult or impossible.
 A person in a crevasse cannot hear anyone on the glacier above and visa-versa.
 Wind can also greatly reduce or eliminate all hearing.

 - Getting hair or loose clothing caught in an abseil device.
 Tie hair back and tuck clothing in.
+NEVER use a knife to unblock a stuck rappel – learn to rectify such situations safely with friction knots, etc.

 - Dropping gear or equipment because pack pockets are left unzipped or open.
 Avoidable/unforgivable.